Coronavirus Illinois: COVID-19 cases top 100K with over 4K deaths; changes to Phase 3 include outdoor dining, state parks reopening, Pritzker says

 Access will begin June 2 without any additional action needed from users, Pritzker said.
 Link cardholders will receive an alert when their card is ready to use.

-And Illinois Dept. of Public Health Director Dr. Ngozi Ezike shared more positive news on Wednesday: Illinois' hospitalization rates, ICU bed usage and ventilator usage are the lowest they have been since the pandemic began.
+And Illinois Dept. of Public Health Director Dr. Ngozi Ezike shared positive news on another critical metric: the number of people hospitalized with COVID-19 in Illinois has fallen below 4,000.

 Dr. Ezike reported 3,914 people are hospitalized with COVID-19 in Illinois and of those, 1,005 are in the ICU and 554 are on ventilators.